CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/update-frequency-impact.rst

 It can be assumed the limelight pose is the "true" pose while the robot is at rest.

 The same maneuver was teleop-driven under the following circumstances, with the results below:
- - RIO CAN bus at 50 Hz (lower right)
+ - CANivore CAN bus at 250 Hz (top left)
- - RIO CAN bus at 250 Hz (lower left)
+ - CANivore CAN bus at 50 Hz (top right)
- - CANivore CAN bus at 50 Hz (upper right)
+ - RIO CAN bus at 250 Hz (bottom left)
- - CANivore CAN bus at 250 Hz (upper left)
+ - RIO CAN bus at 50 Hz (bottom right)

 ..
    Use full path since Sphinx does not resolve relative path when using wildcard inclusion